zakiraziz/short_react_projects/README.md

 Focus on your task until the timer completes and the alert sounds.

 Take a short break, then start your next session!
+# 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page if you want to contribute.

+Fork the Project

+Create your Feature Branch (git checkout -b feature/AmazingFeature)

+Commit your Changes (git commit -m 'Add some AmazingFeature')

+Push to the Branch (git push origin feature/AmazingFeature)

+Open a Pull Request

+# 📄 License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+# 👤 Author
+Your Name

+Portfolio: your-portfolio-website.com

+GitHub: @your-username

+LinkedIn: Your LinkedIn